MichaelCurrin/url-manager/docs/browser_history_extraction.md

 The file is a SQLite file.

-If Chrome is open the file will be locked, you'll might want to copy the file and then access at.
+If Chrome is open the file will be locked, you'll might want to copy the file and then access that.

+### Query it

 ```sh
 QUERY="